ymlai87416/CarND-Capstone/report/control.md

 ### Steering PID controller

 Although `yaw_controller` calculates an angle base on sensor data and waypoints, sometimes it does not follow the track perfectly.
-To come up with a more accurate steering angle, we has integrated a PID controller and it works side by side with the `yaw_controller` like the following diagram.
-This PID controller consumes cross track error and produce a steering angle.
+To come up with a more accurate steering angle, we have integrated a PID controller and it works side by side with the `yaw_controller` like the following diagram.
+This PID controller consumes cross track error and outputs a steering angle.

 ![alt text][image2]

-The benefit of our design compare to yaw controller only solution is that our design is more tolerant to the change of car parameters e.g. weight of the car.
+The benefit of our design compares to yaw controller only solution is that our design is more tolerant to the change of car parameters e.g. weight of the car.

-Our design is also better than a PID controller only solution because the yaw controller provides an approximated value which make the controller more responsive.
-It is crucial when the car does not have much space to maneuver and should be better in avoiding collision.
+Our design is also better than a PID controller only solution because the yaw controller provides an approximated value which makes the controller more responsive.
+It is crucial when the car does not have much space to maneuver and should be better at avoiding collisions.